michaeldacanay/SlashV2/README.md

-## :rocket: Improvements over Previous project
+## :rocket: Improvements over the Previous project

 We have added a lot of new features to slash in this phase

-1. Database Integration: In the previous project, data retrieval relied on calling the scraper on every frontend call, resulting in redundant calls causing to slow requests for users.
+1. Database Integration: In the previous project, data retrieval relied on calling the scraper on every frontend call, resulting in redundant calls causing slow requests for users.
 However, in our project, we have integrated a database.
-This significant improvement allows us to store and retrieve data directly from the database, reducing the need to call the scraper repeatedly.Because of this we were able to enchance speed,reduce scraper calls,make data more consistent and scalabe.
-It also increases optimization of resources.
+This significant improvement allows us to store and retrieve data directly from the database, reducing the need to call the scraper repeatedly.
+Because of this, we were able to enhance speed, reduce scraper calls, and make data more consistent and scalable.
+It also increases the optimization of resources.
 2. Enhanced Scraper: Our project has revamped the data retrieval process with a highly improved scraper.
 This enhanced scraper collects data more efficiently and accurately, ensuring faster updates.
 Additionally, we've fine-tuned the data formatting, resulting in a more user-friendly and visually appealing display.
 Users can easily access information, compare prices, view product images, and identify the source websites, providing a superior user experience.
 3. Image Scraping: Unlike the previous project, we have implemented image scraping in our project.
 This addition allows users to view product images alongside other information, providing a more comprehensive and engaging experience
 4. Sorting and Customization: We've empowered users with sorting options based on prices, product names, websites, and more.
 This flexibility allows users to organize and filter data according to their preferences.